Databricks administration introduction

 Manage identities in your workspace

-If your workspace is enabled for Unity Catalog, identities should be added to the account.
-Workspace admins can assign account users, groups, and service principals to their workspace.
+If your workspace is enabled for Unity Catalog, identities should be added at the account level.
+Workspace admins can then assign users, groups, and service principals to their workspace.
 For more information on adding and removing identities in a workspace, see Manage users, service principals, and groups.

 Note